Correlation distances in social networks: Theory

 where $\sigma^2_K$ and $\sigma^2_\Delta$ are defined as

 With this picture we now see that the assortativity compares the variance of the marginal distribution $\psi_+(K)$ and $\psi_-(\Delta)$,

-Plotting this distribution allows one to visualise the behaviour of the assortativity.
+Plotting this distribution allows one to visualise the assortativity in a different way.
 Finally, note that the expected statistical error for the assortativity can be calculated using either the jackknife method~\cite{Efron} or the bootstrap method~\cite{Efron_bootstrap}.